Shortbread Cookies are made with only 5 simple ingredients to create a tender, flaky, buttery cookie that is melt-in-your-mouth delicious.

 - Granulated sugar for sprinkling

-- Preheat oven to 325° and line a baking sheet with parchment paper.
+- Once ready to bake the cookies, preheat the oven to 325° and line a baking sheet with parchment paper.

-- Cut dough into 2” squares and place on prepared pan about 1 inch apart from each other.
+- Remove the chilled dough from the refrigerator and cut the dough into 2” squares.
+Place the cookies onto the prepared pan about 1 inch apart from each other.

 - Bake until lightly golden and set, 18 to 20 minutes.
 Do not let cookies brown as they should be fairly pale in color.